 §2.
 This renewal must be requested during the second year of the fellowship, no later than the closing date stated in the call, regardless of any suspensions.

 §4.
-The Board of Trustees of the FWO has the right to call at any time on the supervisor and/or the grant holder to provide details on the progress of the PhD activities.
+The Board of Trustees of the FWO has the right to call at any time on the promotor and/or the grant holder to provide details on the progress of the PhD activities.

 §6.
 A grant holder who obtains a PhD by thesis within his/her first fellowship year cannot apply for renewal of his/her fellowship.

 Chapter 5.
 Rights and obligations of grant holders

 Grant holders undertake to complete a PhD by thesis.